Childhood goes up in smoke for Indonesian tobacco farm workers

 Parents getting children to help is in line with cultural norms in some areas, Soeseno, who goes by one name, like many Indonesians, said by telephone.

-Customers do not normally ask whether child labor is involved, said Suradi, a trader who buys tobacco from farmers in Probolinggo for resale.
+Customers do not normally ask whether child labour is involved, said Suradi, a trader who buys tobacco from farmers in Probolinggo for resale.

 "When I send the tobacco to the storehouse it only depends on the quality," he told Reuters.